PEOPLE OPS PLAYBOOK

 Hinweise & Tipps

-• Before kickstarting an employee survey program, create a strategic plan outlining what the process will look like, what your primary goals are, and how you’ll measure success.
+• Before kickstarting an employee survey program, create a strategic plan outlining the process, your primary goals, and how you’ll measure success.

-• In case you decide to run anonymous surveys (which we recommend), make sure employees understand that their privacy is preserved.
-Anonymous surveys often lead to better data, since employees may feel uncomfortable sharing sensitive concerns.
+• If you decide to run anonymous surveys (which we recommend), make sure employees understand that their privacy is preserved.
+Anonymous surveys often lead to better data, as it makes employees feel more comfortable sharing sensitive concerns.

-• Use best practices when creating survey questions.
+• Follow best practices when creating survey questions.
 Leapsome offers professional questionnaire templates developed by organizational psychologists.

 • Consider the unique needs of remote teams when creating survey questions.